 Add the seeds or transplant a starter plant and moisten the soil.
 If using seeds, cover with plastic wrap and situate in a warm area.
 Keep moist and remove the wrap once germination has begun.

 Mature plants should be in full to mostly sunny exposures.
 Harvest will depend upon what edible plant you are growing inside.
 Hand pollination may also be necessary.
-Check the seed package or label for starts to determine when to reap the bounties of your indoor garden.
+Check the seed package or label to determine when to reap the bounties of your indoor garden.